Surjyasish/Physics-informed-models/README.md

 The pipeline is designed around a single principle: spatially correlated hyperspectral data requires spatially-aware validation.
 Random pixel splitting leaks neighbour information across the train/test boundary and inflates accuracy.
 This implementation uses contiguous y-band splitting so the test set is a genuinely unseen spatial region.

-Developed at the Micro & Nano-scale Transport Laboratory, University of Waterloo (Mississauga).

 Key features